 In recent years, the Florida Legislature has enacted various statutes aimed to curb insurance litigation abuses.
-The two main statutes are Florida Statute Section 627.7152, commonly referred to as the assignment of benefits, or AOB, statute, and Florida Statute Section 627.70152, commonly referred to as the notice of intent, or NOI, statute.
+The two main statutes are Fla.
+Stat. § 627.7152, commonly referred to as the "AOB" or "Assignment of Benefits" statute, and Fla.
+Stat. § 627.70152, commonly referred to as the "NOI" or "Notice of Intent" statute.

 The AOB statute, which has been in effect since July 1, 2019, applies to all AOBs executed after its effective date.
-Since enactment, various changes have been made to the AOB statute, which generally requires an assignee to, among a host of other obligations, provide pre-suit notice and a pre-suit demand to a carrier.[27]
+Since enactment, various changes have been made to the AOB statute, which generally requires an assignee to, among a host of other obligations, provide pre-suit notice and a pre-suit demand to a carrier.27

-Most important for Hurricane Ian claims is newly revised subsection 10, which governs how attorney fees may be awarded.
-Unlike prior versions of the statute which authorized attorney fees under certain circumstances based on the amounts ultimately recovered by an assignee, the new statute expressly provides that "attorney fees and costs may be recovered by an assignee only under s.
-57.105."[28]

-Thus, absent sanctionable conduct, attorney fees can no longer be awarded to a prevailing assignee.
-This remedial measure should significantly reduce the incentive to engage in overzealous litigation simply to drive up a fee claim, which has terrorized carriers who have regularly been unable to resolve nominal AOB claims due to exorbitant fee demands.
+Most important for Hurricane Ian claims is the newly revised Subsection 10, which governs how attorney's fees may be awarded.
+Unlike prior versions of the statute that authorized attorney's fees under certain circumstances based on the amounts ultimately recovered by an assignee, the new statute expressly provides that "attorney fees and costs may be recovered by an assignee only under s.
+57.105."28 Thus, absent sanctionable conduct, attorney's fees can no longer be awarded to a prevailing assignee.
+This remedial measure should significantly reduce the incentive to engage in over-zealous litigation simply to drive up a fee claim, which has terrorized carriers that have regularly been unable to resolve nominal AOB claims due to exorbitant fee demands.

 The NOI statute, on the other hand, only went into effect on July 1, 2021.
-Unlike the AOB statute which applies to all AOBs executed after its effective date, the NOI statute has routinely been interpreted to apply only to insurance policies issued after the effective date of the statute.[29]

-Thus, many claims that arose after the NOI statute went into effect were not subject to it.
-However, now that the NOI statute is over one year old, all Hurricane Ian claims will be required to comply with its requirement.

-Generally, the NOI statute requires an insured to provide a carrier with a specific monetary demand, and the carrier then has ten business days to respond.[30]
-When dealing with a denied claim, the carrier must decide whether to affirm its denial or demand reinspection.[31]

-When a carrier opens coverage for a Hurricane Ian claim, the carrier will have the opportunity to require the insured submit to pre-suit mediation or appraisal, thereby potentially avoiding costly litigation.[32]

-The carrier can also make a strategic counteroffer to narrow the amounts in controversy, which could later come into play when evaluating whether and to what extent an insured is entitled to attorney fees if it wins the lawsuit.[33]
+Unlike the AOB statute, which applies to all AOBs executed after its effective date, the NOI statute has routinely been interpreted to apply only to insurance policies issued after the effective date of the statute.29 Thus, many claims that arose after the NOI statute went into effect were not subject to it.
+However, now that the NOI statute is more than one year old, all Hurricane Ian claims will be required to comply with its requirement.
+Generally, the NOI statute requires an insured to provide a carrier with a specific monetary demand, and the carrier then has 10 business days to respond.30 When dealing with a denied claim, the carrier must decide whether to affirm its denial or demand reinspection.31 When a carrier opens coverage for a Hurricane Ian claim, the carrier will have the opportunity to require the insured to submit to pre-suit mediation or appraisal, thereby potentially avoiding costly litigation.32 The carrier can also make a strategic counteroffer to narrow the amounts in controversy, which could later come into play when evaluating whether and to what extent an insured is entitled to attorney's fees if it wins the lawsuit.33

 The specific mechanics of the fee-determining provisions of the NOI statute are not straightforward, and there is currently no known appellate law interpreting how the statute should be applied.
-For purposes of this article, the important takeaway is that an insured is incentivized not to make an exorbitant demand, because the ability to later recover attorney fees is measured by the pre-suit "disputed amount" against the amounts ultimately obtained.[34]

-However, while attorney fee reform is most-welcome, the remedial impact of the statute only comes into play after a trial if the insured prevails, thereby somewhat muting its impact in these circumstances.
+For purposes of this article, the important takeaway is that an insured is motivated not to make an exorbitant demand, because the ability to recover attorney's fees later is measured by the pre-suit "disputed amount" against the amounts ultimately obtained.34 However, while attorney fee reform is most welcome, the remedial impact of the statute only comes into play after a trial if the insured prevails, thereby somewhat muting its impact in these circumstances.

 Finally, the current version of the NOI statute includes a "strong presumption" against the use of fee multipliers, the prospect of which had previously caused carriers and defense lawyers many restless nights.